TSE-Systems/tse-analytics-docs/docs/get-started/main-menu.md

 ![Figure: File Menu.png](../images/File Menu.png)

-> **Important**: *Exit* command will save any changes regarding the software layout but will not automatically save the workspace or any other changes.
+!!! warning
-{style='warning'}
+    *Exit* command will save any changes regarding the software layout but will not automatically save the workspace or any other changes.

 **View**